dripdropdr/crop_disease_classification/README.md

 # Business Analytics
-This git repository is for 2022 term project of business analaytics.
+This git repository is for 2022 term project of business analytics.
 Our task is the classification for plant and disease

+Our theme is a project to enable farmers to diagnose pests to efficiently manage crops on smart farms.
+We make models using image data of plants and time series data of plants.

 <br>

 # Method